-The North Carolina Child Support Guidelines are used by the court to calculate the amount of child support to be paid by one parent to the other.
+The North Carolina Child Support Guidelines are a document used to calculate how much child support is paid from one parent to the other.
 At least every four years, the guidelines are reviewed, and if necessary, revised.
 The current guidelines went into effect on March 1, 2020 and apply to child support actions heard on or after that date.